 Research Opportunities for Chemistry Students

 One of the exceptional ingredients of the chemistry program at Truman State University is the bond between students and faculty.
-As an undergraduate, you can develop close research-oriented relationships with your professors, a situation that is not available to students at many schools.
+As an undergraduate, you can develop close research-oriented relationships working side-by-side with compelling professors.

 Work Closely with Faculty